 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Where did the French Gall family come from?
 What is the French Gall family crest and coat of arms?
 When did the Gall family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Gall family history?

-Spelling variations of this family name include: Gaal, Gaalon, Gal, Galag, Galama, Gabo, Galen, Gael, Gaël, Gall and many more.
+Spelling variations of this family name include: Gaal, Gaalon, Gal, Galag, Galama, Gabo, Galen, Gael, GaŽl, Gall and many more.

-First found in Normandy, where the family has been a prominent family for centuries, and held a family seat with lands and manor.
+First found in Normandy (French: Normandie), the former Duchy of Normandy, where the family has been a prominent family for centuries, and held a family seat with lands and manor.
 The family were well established in the region of Calvados and several members of the family distinguished themselves through their contributions toward the community in which they lived and were rewarded with lands, titles and letters patent confirming their nobility.

 More information is included under the topic Early Gall Notables in all our PDF Extended History products.